 Coronaviruses are a large family of respiratory viruses.
 Common coronaviruses usually cause mild illness.
 Rarer coronaviruses, including severe acute respiratory syndrome coronavirus (SARS-CoV), Middle East respiratory syndrome coronavirus (MERS-CoV), and the recently discovered coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which causes novel coronavirus disease 2019 (COVID-19), can lead to more severe illness.

-Molecular testing is recommended for COVID-19 diagnosis.
+Viral detection is recommended for COVID-19 diagnosis.
+The gold standard is molecular (nucleic acid amplification) testing.
 Testing decisions should be based on local epidemiology, clinical signs and symptoms, and the course of illness.
-Serology testing is recommended for evaluating exposure to SARS-CoV-2.
-Serology testing is not recommended for diagnosis of acute illness.
+Serology (antibody) testing is recommended for evaluating exposure to SARS-CoV-2; it is not recommended for the diagnosis of acute illness.

 The environment surrounding COVID-19 testing is evolving rapidly.
-Clinicians are advised to consult the CDC for the most current testing priorities and recommendations and ARUP’s Response to Coronavirus Disease 2019 (COVID-19) page for our most up-to-date testing information.
+Clinicians are advised to consult the CDC's Overview of Testing for SARS-CoV-2 and ARUP’s Coronavirus Disease 2019 (COVID-19) resource site for the most up-to-date testing information.

 Quick Answers for Clinicians